phn/pytpm/doc/reference.rst

 :file:`tpm.h`.
 Finally, declarations for some routines for numerical integration are provided in :file:`misc.h`.

-The items in the TPM library that were wrapped with *swig* and made available through PyTPM, are present in the :mod:`pytpm.tpm` module.
+The items in the TPM library that were wrapped with *SWIG* and made available through PyTPM, are present in the :mod:`pytpm.tpm` module.
 This includes all functions and constants implemented in the TPM library, except the numerical integration routines defined in